Heziode/obsidian-antidote/README.md

 Antidote 10 is the latest supported version of Antidote on this OS.
 Accordingly, the Connectix version 10 installed with this version is not supported.

-In order to use Antidote 10 (or web) with this plugin, you will have to install the latest Connectix (version 11 or higher).
+In order to use Antidote 10 (or web) with this plugin, you will have to install the latest version of Connectix (version 11 or higher).
 Connectix is the bridge between Obsidian and Antidote (10, 11+, web), so by keeping Antidote 10 with Connectix 11, you will be able to use this plugin.

+You can download Connectix 11 from your [Client Portal](https://services.druide.com/client/), under the "Useful links" section: "Connectix Utility for Antidote Web"

 ## Support this plugin